 I make no claim that this is the only, or even easiest way to do this.
 If you have a better method, please share!
 Let me know if you have questions.

 P.S.
-Just days after posting this I took another "pillow-style" pincushion pattern from this magazine.
+Just days after this original post, I took another "pillow-style" pincushion pattern from this magazine.
 It is called "Poor Lil'

 Punky, and is by talented quilt jewelry designer,

 Julie Letvin.
 I used the same technique as described above to turn this pincushion into a boxy-shaped Lil' Punky.
 Worked like a charm!